-I am a Fellow of the Public Relations Institute of Australia [PRIA], a Justice of the Peace in South Australia and Western Australia and since January 2015 the national secretary of Oral History Australia.
+I am a Fellow of the Public Relations Institute of Australia [PRIA], a Justice of the Peace in South Australia and previously in Western Australia, and since January 2015 the national secretary of Oral History Australia.

 After some years of research and writing I submitted my PhD thesis, for examination – one examiner was from Sydney and the other in Canada.
 The title of the thesis is: Talking about family photographs and the Australian Baby Boomers’ legacy: Opening the shoe boxes: snapshots, memories and narratives.

 The University of SA, at its Academic Council meeting on October 20, 2016 confirmed my award as a Doctor of Philosophy.
 The award was acknowledged at the Graduation Ceremony on March 29, 2017.